I believe that it takes one person at a time to shift the gender equality dial.

 I’ve read that since you have taken up the position funds raise to support UN Women projects have nearly doubled, is that right?

-Janelle Weissman UN Women National Committee Australia: Yes, we have significantly augmented the funds that we raise which only happens because of the generosity of individuals, community and private sector all across Australia who recognise the importance of implementing violence prevention programs, or training programs so that women can pursue political elected office in parts of the world where women are underrepresented.
+Janelle Weissman UN Women National Committee Australia: Yes, we have significantly augmented the funds that we raise which only happens because of the generosity of individuals, community, government and the private sector all across Australia who recognise the importance of implementing violence prevention programs, or training programs so that women can pursue political elected office in parts of the world where women are underrepresented.

 It’s really a response of the generosity of the Australian people.